-We used Stata 13.0 (Stata Corporation, College Station, Texas, USA).
-Two level (centre, individual) logistic regression models were performed to estimate associations between dampness indicators at baseline or during follow up and onset of respiratory symptoms (wheeze, nocturnal chest tightness, nocturnal breathlessness, nocturnal cough, productive cough and current asthma), doctor diagnosed asthma, allergic rhinitis and rhinitis symptoms, adjusting for gender, age, smoking habit at baseline, change of smoking habit from baseline to follow up, BMI at baseline and education level at follow up.
-Subjects with doctor diagnosed asthma at baseline were excluded when analysing onset of respiratory symptoms.
-Similar two level logistic regression models were then applied to estimate associations between dampness indicators and remission of respiratory symptoms and allergic rhinitis.
-Additionally, associations between combination of dampness and mould at home and at work during follow up (categorized as none, at home, at work or both) and onset of respiratory symptoms and allergic rhinitis were estimated using similar logistic regression models.

-Associations were expressed as odds ratios (OR) with a 95% confidence interval (CI), with 5% significance.
+We used Stata 15.1 (Stata Corporation, College Station, TX, USA).
+Two-level (centre, individual) logistic regression models were performed to estimate associations between dampness indicators at baseline or during follow-up and onset of respiratory symptoms (wheeze, nocturnal chest tightness, nocturnal breathlessness, nocturnal cough, productive cough and current asthma), doctor-diagnosed asthma, allergic rhinitis and rhinitis symptoms, adjusting for sex, age, smoking habit at baseline, change of smoking habit from baseline to follow-up, BMI at baseline and education level at follow-up.
+Subjects with doctor-diagnosed asthma at baseline were excluded when analysing onset of respiratory symptoms.
+Similar two-level logistic regression models were then applied to estimate associations between dampness indicators and remission of respiratory symptoms and allergic rhinitis.
+Additionally, associations between combination of dampness and mould at home and at work during follow-up (categorised as none, at home, at work or both) and onset of respiratory symptoms and allergic rhinitis were estimated using similar logistic regression models.
+Associations were expressed as OR (95% CI), with 5% significance.